codehag/TC39-Panel-Prep/2018/FINAL_DRAFT.md

 - Jan van den Berg
 @renderslender
 Is Typescript the future of JavaScript? #tc39panel Otherwise said are types ever going to be incorporated in ECMAScript?

+- doberkofler
+@doberkofler
+Static typing has become quite popular in JS.
+Should tc39 not standardize the type definition syntax?

+- #tc39panel @jsconfeu What are the plans for value types?

 - Hey @jsconfeu #tc39panel, Ryan dhal laid out his biggest node regrets yesterday.
 What is your biggest JavaScript regrets?